Where I'm From

 I am from the Purple Coneflower, wild beautiful healer.
-From the Oak whose limbs have sheltered generations before me.
+From the Oak, whose limbs have sheltered generations before me.

 I am from Sunday Dinner and family gathered, laughing.
-From my grandfather, Emmett, who lived to be 99 and taught me much of what I know and from my great grandmother, Lilly, who rarely spoke but let me brush her long white hair.
+From my grandfather, Emmett, who lived to be 99 and taught me much of what I know.
+And from my great grandmother, Lilly, who rarely spoke but let me brush her long white hair.

-I am from a belief in that which is greater then we.
+I am from a belief in that which is greater than we.
 A respect of Nature and a love for all things.
 From the breath of God and the womb of the Earth herself.